 5. Rowing avoids joint pain

-As someone who has had frustrating injuries with both my ankles and knees at only 20 years of age, I have learnt the hard way not too over-stress the body with activities such as running and playing sports.
+As someone who has had frustrating injuries with both my ankles and knees, I have learnt the hard way not to over-stress the body with activities such as running and playing sports.

 If you are simply exercising to improve your body composition and cardiovascular endurance, using the rowing machine will be your perfect option.

 Training on the rowing machine in comparison to other cardiovascular machines relieves a lot of stress on the joints imposed by running as it uses less cyclic movements per minute than effectively any other aerobic exercise.

 If you suffer from this problem in your current training routine, it would be worth a lot to give rowing a go!